-We recommend using a heavy-duty hose.
-The durable materials in these hoses will not kink and curl like lesser hoses.
+After so much use (or misuse), they eventually wear down and need replacing.
+We recommend using a replacement hose that can handle the pressure.
+The durable materials in these hoses will not kink and curl like a simple garden hose.

 There are four things you'll need to consider when choosing your replacement hose:

 Mid-sized (5/16”) hoses are the least common.
-They are rated for prosumer-grade gas pressure washers that can withstand pressures between 2700-3400 psi.
+They are rated for prosumer-grade gas pressure washers that can withstand pressures between 2,700-3,600 psi.

 PVC Plastic hoses are the most common.
 These hard, plastic hoses do the job, but they’re not very flexible.
 If you get frustrated fighting your hose, you should consider upgrading to rubber or polyurethane.

-There are only two ways you can connect a hose to the pump.
-You can either twist or snap them together.
+Every hose has two connections: One connects to the pump, and the other connects to the spray gun.
+There are also only two ways you can connect a hose to the pump: you can either twist or snap them together.